learningequality/kolibri-docs/docs/install/macos.rst

 Compatibility
 -------------

-Kolibri macOS app has been tested on High Sierra (10.13), Mojave (10.14), and Catalina (10.15) macOS releases.
+Kolibri macOS app has been tested on Catalina (10.15) macOS release.

 ..  raw:: html